This is a stark example of how bad academic studies can be.

-The DPIC's lies regarding this list are numerous and ongoing (2).
+The DPIC's lies regarding this list are numerous, ongoing and blatant (2).

 The DPIC's foundation for "exonerated" and "innocent" is so poor that not one case need have any evidence for actual innocence for the DPIC to call them exonerated and/or innocent (3).

-It is hard to imagine how Gross et al could not know this, from both basic fact checking, as well as from the publicity of this problem within the public square.
+It is hard to imagine how Gross et al could not know this, from both basic fact checking/vetting, as well as from the publicity of this problem within the public square.

 By a number of reviews, it appears that the DPIC "innocent" claims are from 70-83% in error (4), meaning that the 117 or 107 numbers, from Gross et al, are really 27 or 25, using an average 77% error rate.